 A few months ago, I was working with a client who couldn’t seem to make progress on the goals she had set for herself.
-Together, we had done a ton of mindset work and she had very clear ideas on her purpose and why she wanted a to start a business as a mompreneur.
+Together, we had done a ton of mindset work and she had very clear ideas on her purpose and why she wanted a to grow her private practice.

-Honestly, I was so impressed with the progress this client had made in her beliefs about being a successful mother and business owner that I was surprised that she still struggled to get started.
+Honestly, I was so impressed with the progress this client had made in her beliefs about being a successful practice owner that I was surprised that she still struggled to get started.
 This woman lacked nothing in the desire department and her fire burned bright.

 We kept exploring her concerns from different angles; and, as it often goes, in our final sessions together we finally had our breakthrough.

 We went back through our work together with a fine tooth comb.
 She proved to herself that she had set her goals and found chunks of time to devote to accomplishing them.
 However, when it came to sitting down during this predetermined work time, all she felt was lost.

 She has done all of the work I had asked her to and then some, she knew exactly why she wanted to be in private practice and she was firm on her purpose.
 She could explain anything about her business to anyone with ease, but her struggle to get started goes to show that having the right mindset is only part of the equation of starting a successful practice.